cafebazaar/blacksmith-kubernetes/README.md

    * `desired-state`: `bootstrapper2`
    * `desired-state`: `bootstrapper3`

+   1. Customizations:
+      * For example you can add `eno2`: `1.2.3.4/24` to set a public ip for a machine.

 7. Update the `state` flag of the Bootstrapper machines to `init-install-coreos`.

 8. Reboot the machines again from network.